miquelindia90/DoubleAttentionSpeakerVerification/README.md

 ## Usage

-This repository code shoud allow you to train a speker embedding extractor according to the implementation described in the paper.
-This speaker embedding extractor is based on a speaker classifier which identifies the speaker identity given a variable length utterance audio.
-The network used for this work uses mel-spectogram features as input.
-Hence, we have added here tge instructions to reproduce the feature extraction, the network training and the speaker embedding extraction step.
+This repository shoud allow you to train a speker embedding extractor according to the setup described in the paper.
+This speaker embedding extractor is based on a VGG-based classifier which identifies speaker identities given variable length audio utterances.
+The network used for this work uses Log Mel-Spectogram features as input.
+Hence, we have added here the instructions to reproduce the feature extraction, the network training and the speaker embedding extraction step.
 Feel free to ask any doubt via git-hub issues, [twitter](https://twitter.com/mikiindia) or mail(miquel.angel.india@upc.edu).

 ### Feature Extraction